Senior Women Academic Administrators of Canada is pleased to the launch of the SWAAC Equity Framework.

 Attract and advance female leaders particularly into the senior executive roles of Vice-President or President (or equivalent);

-Support the engagement of senior women in SWAAC as a way of developing networks, connecting with mentors, and experiencing leadership professional development.
+Support the engagement of women leaders in SWAAC as a way of developing networks, connecting with mentors, and experiencing leadership professional development.

 HOW IS THE SWAAC EQUITY FRAMEWORK DIFFERENT THAN OTHER INITIATIVES IN CANADA?

 There are various initiatives in Canada aimed at supporting underrepresented groups in post-secondary institutions.
 As a commitment to equity, diversity, and inclusion (EDI), Universities Canada has launched a five-year action plan.
 The Government of Canada recently introduced the Dimensions Charter which also focuses on EDI in and related to research.
-The main difference between the SWAAC Equity Framework and these initiatives and, consistent with UN Women IMPACT 10x10x10 Framework, is the bold move to set targets for the advancement of women to the most senior roles.
+The SWAAC Equity Framework is focused on leadership.
 The SWAAC Equity Framework also unites universities, colleges, and poly-technical institutions in Canada.

-MORE INFORMATION OR TO EXPRESS INTEREST IN PARTNERING
+MORE INFORMATION OR TO EXPRESS INTEREST IN BEING A SIGNATORY